Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Definitions of and ( ) in terms of viscosity solutions

 \section{Definitions of \eqref{Pn} and ($P^m$) in terms of viscosity solutions}

 In this section we give a proper meaning to ($P^m$) for $m=1,2,3$, which we have formally stated in Section \ref{s:intro:aim}.
-We state this proper meaning in terms of viscosity solutions to integrated versions of these equations; see \eqref{HJk} below.
+We state this proper meaning in terms of viscosity solutions to integrated versions of these equations.
+These integrated versions resemble Hamilton-Jacobi equations; see \eqref{HJk} below.
 As preparation for proving the convergence of \eqref{Pn}, we also introduce viscosity solutions to an integrated version \eqref{HJe} of \eqref{Pn} with $\e = \frac1n$.
-However, for \eqref{HJk} and \eqref{HJe} we do not adopt the usual definition of viscosity solutions, because -- as was also the case in \cite{VanMeursPeletierPozar22} -- that definition is too strong for obtaining existence of solutions to \eqref{Pn} (at least for certain $V$; see Section \ref{s:disc} for more details).
+We do not adopt the usual definition of viscosity solutions for \eqref{HJk} and \eqref{HJe}, because it can be too strong for obtaining existence of solutions. \comm{HJ$_n$ and \eqref{HJ1} can be called HJ eqns (in a broad sense; classical HJ eqns need the right-hand side to depend only on $u_x(t,x)$), but \eqref{HJk} cannot because of $u_{xx}$ }

 The structure of this section is as follows.
-In Section \ref{s:HJ:not} we set the notation and build some elementary tools for later use.
-In Section \ref{s:HJ:int} we formally integrate \eqref{Pn} and ($P^m$) into a form for which we are going to define viscosity solutions.
-In Sections \ref{s:HJ:HJe}, \ref{s:HJ:HJ1} and \ref{s:HJ:HJ23} we define viscosity solution concepts with a comparison principle to these integrated forms, and consider the spatial derivative of these solutions as the solutions to \eqref{P1}, \eqref{P2} and \eqref{P3} (since the latter two have the same structure, we treat them simultaneously in Section \ref{s:HJ:HJ23}).
+In Section \ref{s:HJ:not} we introduce the notation.
+In Section \ref{s:HJ:ass} we list the assumptions on $V$ and their consequences.
+In Section \ref{s:HJ:int} we formally state the integrated equations \eqref{HJk} and \eqref{HJe}.
+In Sections \ref{s:HJ:HJe}, \ref{s:HJ:HJ1} and \ref{s:HJ:HJ23} we define viscosity solution concepts with a comparison principle to these integrated equations, and consider the spatial derivative of these solutions as the solutions to \eqref{P1}, \eqref{P2} and \eqref{P3}.
 In particular, the comparison principles imply uniqueness of viscosity solutions.
 Existence of solutions will be a direct corollary of Theorem \ref{t}.